apache/nuttx/drivers/README.txt

   well as drivers for Digital to Analog Conversion (DAC).
   See include/nuttx/analog/*.h for registration information.

+audio/
+  Audio device drivers.
+See include/nuttx/audio/audio.h for interface definitions.
+See also the audio subsystem at nuttx/audio/.

 bch/
   Contains logic that may be used to convert a block driver into a character driver.
 This is the complementary conversion as that performed by loop.c.
 See include/nuttx/fs/fs.h for registration information.

+eeprom/
+  An EEPROM is a form of Memory Technology Device (see drivers/mtd).
+  EEPROMs are non-volatile memory like FLASH, but differ in underlying memory technology and differ in usage in many respects: They may not be organized into blocks (at least from the standpoint of the user) and it is not necessary to erase the EEPROM memory before re-writing it.
+In addition, EEPROMs tend to be much smaller than FLASH parts, usually only a few kilobytes vs megabytes for FLASH.
+EEPROM tends to be used to retain a small amount of device configuration information;
+  FLASH tends to be used for program or massive data storage.
+For these reasons, it may not be convenient to use the more complex MTD interface but instead use the simple character interface provided by the EEPROM drivers.

 input/
-  This directory holds implementations of input device drivers.
+  This directory holds implementations of human input device drivers.
-  This includes such things as touchscreen and keypad drivers.
+  This includes such things as mouse, touchscreen, joystick, keyboard and keypad drivers.
 See include/nuttx/input/*.h for registration information.

 lcd/
   Drivers for parallel and serial LCD and OLED type devices.
 These